Cantera/cantera/doc/sphinx/install.rst

 Mac OS X
 ========

-Cantera can be installed on OS X using either Homebrew or MacPorts.
-With Homebrew, the current stable, maintenance, or development versions of Cantera can be installed, and both the Python 2.7 and Python 3.x modules are available, as well as the Matlab toolbox.
+Cantera can be installed on OS X using either Homebrew, MacPorts, or Anaconda / Miniconda.
+If you are using Anaconda / Miniconda, see the directions :ref:`above <sec-install-conda>`.
+With Homebrew, the current stable, or development version of Cantera can be installed, and both the Python 2.7 and Python 3.x modules are available, as well as the Matlab toolbox.
 The MacPorts portfile supports the current stable version of Cantera and builds the Python 2.7 module.

 Homebrew
 ---------